Best eSIMs for the USA in 2025

 - No expensive roaming charges.
 With an eSIM, you can avoid paying expensive roaming charges. eSIM plans cost less than roaming.
 And, with so many eSIM providers to choose from, you can save money by opting for an affordable plan.

-- Flexible data plans. eSIM providers offer flexible data plans to fit the travel plans of different users.
+- Flexible data plans. eSIM providers offer flexible data plans to fit different users' travel plans.
 For example, if you visit the US often, you can get a pay-as-you-go plan that doesn’t expire, ensuring you can continue using the same plan whenever you are in the country.

 While there are many benefits of using an eSIM in the US, there are also some limitations you should know about:

 - Older phones don’t support eSIMs.
-Not all phones are compatible with eSIMs.
+Not all phone models are compatible with eSIMs.
 If you’re using a relatively old phone, chances are high that it doesn’t support eSIMs.

 Does my phone support eSIM?

 Most new smartphones support eSIMs.
-In fact, the US version of Apple’s iPhone 15 is sold without a SIM card slot, as it only works with an eSIM.
+In fact, the US versions of Apple’s iPhone 15 and 16 are sold without a SIM card slot, as they only work with an eSIM.
 Older phones (made before 2018) don’t support eSIMs.

 The best way to determine if your phone supports eSIM cards is to check your device’s settings or look through your phone specifications on the manufacturer’s official website.